 - Focus on the strategic impact of the grant and its alignment with the long-term goals of the program and/or project.
 Grant reviewers require a comprehensive understanding of the “why” behind the proposal, not just the “what”.

-- Put yourself in the position of the grants committee member who is not familiar with your program.
-Anticipate the questions they might have and endeavor to address these in the written proposal.
+- Put yourself in the position of grants committee members who are not familiar with your program.
+Anticipate the questions they might have and address these in your written proposal.

 - Do not apply for a grant for a project to which you’ve already committed.

 - The logic model and indicators are important in the consideration of any grant.